conditg/mapscaler/docs/loader.rst

     loader = ms.MapLoader()
     df = loader.fetch_counties()['df']

 That's it!
-You now have a map of the states.
+You now have a map of the counties.
 ::

     import matplotlib.pyplot as plt